NLP Sentiment Analysis with Default Sentiment Analyzer

 The contribution of Sentiment Analysis reaches numerous domains:

-Brand Management: User’s attraction or dislike about a company’s product on various forums.
+• Brand Management: User’s attraction or dislike of a company’s product on various forums.

-By virtue of these applications, organizations are able to achieve meaningful analysis of the reasoning behind their targeted audiences’ attitudes for rational marketing.
+• Through these applications, organizations can achieve meaningful analysis of the reasoning behind their targeted audiences’ attitudes toward rational marketing.

 Instances and Contexts of Application of Default Sentiment Analyzers

-Now, let’s take a few cases in order to clarify, what is a Default Sentiment Analyzer:
+Now, let’s take a few cases to clarify what is a Default Sentiment Analyzer:

 Example 1: VADER for Social Media Posts

-Let’s say you are trying to figure out what the general public feels about a certain movie using Twitter, right after it’s release, while trying to gauge their overall sentiment.
+Let’s say you are trying to figure out what the general public feels about a particular movie using Twitter right after its release while trying to gauge their overall sentiment.

 Text: “It definitely lived up to the expectations!”

-Analyzer: VADER (Valence Aware Dictionary and sEntiment Reasoner) is ideal for analyzing social media texts, as underscored by users’ reliance on the use of punctuation, capitalization and emojis.
+Analyzer: VADER (Valence Aware Dictionary and sentiment Reasoner) is ideal for analyzing social media texts, underscoring users’ reliance on punctuation, capitalization, and emojis.

-Analysis: In all possibility, words like “incredible” and “top-notch” would make VADER gauge this event positively with a high score for positivity.
+Analysis: In all possibilities, words like “incredible” and “top-notch” would make VADER gauge this event positively with a high score for positivity.

 Example 2: Customer Review Sentiment Using TextBlob